Erica Howe: NCAA

 Howe joined the Clarkson Golden Knights women's ice hockey program in the autumn of 2010.
 She was also recruited by Vermont, Cornell, St. Lawrence, Connecticut and Brown.
 On January 28, 2011, Howe had twenty-six saves vs. Quinnipiac (including eleven in the third period) in a 3–2 road win.
 The following day, she posted twenty saves in a 3–2 win vs. Princeton.
 With the two wins, she extended her winning streak to four games.
 During the month of October 2011, she played every second of goal for the Clarkson Golden Knights.
 She helped the Golden Knights enjoy a seven-game unbeaten streak (4–0–3) while playing in two games with more than thirty saves.

 The 2013–14 Clarkson Golden Knights women's ice hockey season marked her final season with the program.
 Of note, she was the starting goaltender as Clarkson captured the 2014 NCAA National Collegiate Women's Ice Hockey Tournament.

 CWHL

 Howe gained the win for Team Red in the inaugural 2014 CWHL All-Star Game.
 Howe would return to the CWHL All-Star Game in 2017, played for Team Blue in a 9-5 loss at the 3rd CWHL All-Star Game.

 Making her CWHL debut in an October 19, 2014 home game against the Calgary Inferno, Howe made 33 saves in a 5-2 loss.
 In her second game, a November 15 home contest against the Montreal Stars, Howe would record the first win of her CWHL career.
 Needing only 19 saves, Howe would prevail in a 4-2 final.

+PWHL

+Howe was undrafted at the 2023 PWHL Draft but spent the inaugural 2023-24 PWHL season as the backup goaltender for the Toronto Sceptres.

+She played her first game on January 13, 2024 against the Ottawa Charge in relief of Kristen Campbell after the first period.

+She recorded her first win on March 30, 2024 against the Boston Fleet finishing the game with 28 saves.

+She finished the season with three appearances (1-1-0).

+On June 20, 2024, Howe announced her retirement on her Instagram account.